| Emil S Lemme (1863 – 1921) This is a photo of Emil S Lemme. It

 every competition that I undertook.
 I have made personally every and

-all drawings for these competitions without the aid of others.”*
+all drawings for these competitions without the aid of others.”* Colley and Lemme continued in partnership until 1895.
+Their most

 important client, Adolph Sutro – for whom they had designed the